zzjjjiang/python-starter/Intro/readme.md

 ```

 # Ex 7: Winner Winner
 Create a program that generates a randon number between 1 and 100.
-If the number is less than 10 the program prints the value of the number and `You lose` on the console.
-If the number is greater than 10 and less than 50 the program prints the value of the number and `Try again` on the console.  if the number is greater than 50 the program prints the value of the number and `You win` on the console.
+If the number is less than 10 the program prints the value of the number and `You lose.` on the console.
+If the number is greater than 10 and less than 50 the program prints the value of the number and `Try again.` on the console.  if the number is greater than 50 the program prints the value of the number and `You win!` on the console.

 Example output:
 ```